maverickamit/blog/_posts/2017-04-24-why-just-listen.md

 ---
 layout: post
-title: "Why just listen, when you can dance"
+title: "Why Just Listen, When You Can Dance"
 excerpt: "Out of dancing stars we are born.
 And in the lights of fireflies we depart."
 tags:
   - article